fasmide/remotemoe/readme.md

 Stuff that needs doing
-* custom hostnames
-    * database location and STATE_DIRECTORY
-    * timeouts
-    * garbage collection
-    * Maybe the timeout should be access based? ... gold would properly be both access'es and active connections
-    * current design leaves readers waiting when someone is editing the "routing table" - could be have a design where a sort of "next routing table" is maintained and it is the only table that is made changes to - then when a "update" is available we replace this new table with the old one?

 * readme
-* rewrite of a sessions terminal so that it:
-    * isnt just a big ugly switch
-    * accepts commands both when a session is active and when a client tries to execute a command directly
+* accept commands both when a session is active and when a client tries to execute a command directly
-    * it should be possible to indicate which names you require in an idempotent way
 * proper ssh exit messages
 * tab complete
 * maybe dont allow acme to create certificate requests for hosts that do not provide https